 What is it?

-F4 is a film festival exclusively for first-year students at University of North Carolina Wilmington enrolled in UNI 101 (First Year Seminar) or UNI 201 (Transfer Seminar).
+F4 (Film Festival for First Year Students) is a film festival exclusively for first-year students at the University of North Carolina Wilmington enrolled in UNI 101 (First Year Seminar) or UNI 201 (Transfer Seminar).
 Students create a story about their first-year experience.
 Videos are 3-5 minutes in length and are created, starring, and directed by students.
-Videos were judged in several categories by panelists including faculty, staff and students.
-The Top 10 films submitted were shown at The Premiere at Lumina Theater on November 18, 2015.
+Videos were judged in several categories by panelists including faculty, staff, and students.
+The Top 10 films submitted are shown at The Premiere at Lumina Theater on November 10, 2016.
 The topic for videos this year is above.
 The video below is a montage of last year's top ten films.

 Entrants were encouraged to make their videos concerning the topic above and students can work individually or in groups.
-Any student enrolled in First Year or Transfer Seminar in Fall 2015 were eligible to submit their entry starting September 1, 2015 and entry was open until November 11, 2015.
+Any student enrolled in First Year or Transfer Seminar in Fall 2016 are eligible to submit their entry starting September 1, 2016, and entries are open until November 3, 2016.